12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 A toxic person thinks they are always right and that everyone must agree to their opinions, choices, and perspectives.

-If someone challenges their worldview, they become reactive and try to downplay the other person in an effort of proving that he/she is the smarter one and that the other person is dumb and knows nothing about the topic of discussion.
+If someone challenges their worldview, they become reactive and try to downplay the other person in an effort to prove that he/she is the smarter one and that the other person is dumb and knows nothing about the topic of discussion.

 They feel offended and disrespected when people don’t do things the way they suggested, which is again a part of their controlling nature.